gillesdami/SimplePytorchActorCritic/README.md

-# Simple Pytorch Actor Critic Model
+# Simple Pytorch Actor Critic

 This repository feature a minimalist actor critic model capable of solving 'CartPole-v0' gym environment.
 The model is written in pytorch and use tensorboardX.